Japan

 Highly insufficient

 The CAT rates Japan’s international public climate finance contributions as “Highly insufficient”.
-Japan remains committed to climate finance in the period post-2020 but contributions to date have been very low compared to its fair share.
+Japan remains committed to providing climate finance in the period post-2020 but contributions to date have been very low compared to its fair share.
 To improve its rating Japan needs to further accelerate commitments to increase climate finance and stop funding fossil fuel overseas.

 Japan reports significant levels of climate finance, but only a small share takes the form of grants or has climate as a primary objective (OECD, 2022).
 Japan also counts 50% of broader development projects as climate finance–- even though they are explicitly defined as not primarily targeting climate action (Carty & Kowalzig, 2022).
 The CAT accounted for these factors and the resulting finance considered in this rating is considerably lower than originally reported by the government.